Jerome-openclassroom/TurbiditySensor_OpenScience/README.md

 This method provides a **first-order estimation** suitable for low-cost sensors and educational or participatory science purposes.
 Further refinements may include pigment analysis, in-situ fluorometry, or nutrient limitation modeling.

+🔄 Update – Ecological Integration (June 2025)
+Following a deeper exploration of lake bioenergetics and in-situ data collection (AI_Assisted_Lake_Ecology), the Calc_NPP.py module was recently refined.
+A new empirical correction factor f_correction has been introduced to account for real-world ecological constraints (mortality, respiration, grazing).
+This improves the model’s alignment with observed Net Primary Production (NPP) values in mesotrophic systems, while preserving the low-cost, open science philosophy of the project.

 ### 🌀 Ecological Context